mahdimehrabi/g-interview/Readme.md

 that have interaction with limited resources. the files with name "dpi" in application layers are exactly for this purpose.

-## Saga Pattern
-Since we have two destination services I decided to have a simple saga pattern implementation for interaction of broker and destinations services.

 # Extra features
 #### implemented unit test for all services